Eusha425/Eusha425/README.md

 # 🌍 Hello, World!

-Hi, I’m Eusha. originally from Bangladesh and currently based in Australia.
+I'm Eusha, originally from Bangladesh and currently based in Australia.
 Right now, I'm studying a Master of Information Technology and Systems at the University of Tasmania.
 I also have a Bachelor's in ICT with a major in Artificial Intelligence, where I developed a strong interest in building practical tech solutions.

 I'm passionate about the space where AI and software engineering meet.
 I enjoy working on real-world projects, learning new tools, and sharing what I build here on GitHub as I grow in this field.